aspeddro/tex.nvim/README.md

 ## Usage

+> Use `Tab` key for completion.

-Make the current file the index:
+Make file the index.
+If index is set then `:TexCompile` only compile the index.

 ```
 :TexSwitchIndex